VB-is-Terrible/Elements/notes2.md

 2. Modules are packaged into standalone js files.
 	As files are loaded async, other than backbone.js, there are no execution order guarantees.
 	a.
-Use Elements.get to load any dependancies
+Use Elements.get to load any dependencies
 	b.
-Await a Elements.get call to wait until those dependancies are loaded
+Await a Elements.get call to wait until those dependencies are loaded
 3. Modules must to call either Elements.load or Elements.loaded eventually
 	a.
 Elements should call Elements.load, which loads any needed templates and then registers the element